 Huh?
 If you don’t know what all this means, or if you know what it means but not with the depth to truly engage, then it is clear that digital training should be in your future.
 Whether you take our courses or other courses out there, participate in this transformation of the digital “mediasphere”.

 Digital media training takes you from the “then” to the “now”, or the “now” to the future and beyond.
 If you are out of work, this will help you get a job.
 If you are working in print or other traditional media, this will help you expand your value to your current employer and marketability to others.
-If you are selling or marketing digital, look to do an advanced digital media course to advance your knowledge.
+If you are selling or marketing digital, look to do an advanced digital media course to advance your knowledge, your small business marketing efforts will be improved.

 Henry Jenkins, Director of Comparative Media Studies Program at MIT refers to distributed cognition – the ability to interact meaningfully with tools that expand mental capacities, as one of the skills necessary for the 21st century digital world.